 No. Rescue Village is a private nonprofit business that is part of a vast network of private nonprofit businesses working to reduce animal homelessness and pet overpopulation, similar to but different from the ASPCA or the American Humane Society.
 Rescue Village works with dozens of these nonprofit businesses every year toward fulfilling its mission.

 Rescue Village offers volunteer opportunities on a needs basis.
-If you do not see an opportunity now, be sure to check back as shelter needs change.
-Fostering is the most needed volunteer opportunity all year long.
-Foster volunteers allow the staff, especially the veterinary clinic team, to better care for each animal’s medical needs, and to protect the entire shelter population from the potential of an outbreak of infectious disease, such as kennel cough.
+If you do not see an opportunity now, be sure to check back as needs change.
+Fostering is the most needed volunteer opportunity.
+Foster volunteers allow the staff to better care for each animal’s needs.

 Staff arrive at 7:00 am every day to start the daily cleaning checklist.
 Cleaning the dog kennels, cat cages, barn, and public areas is a daily effort by staff and volunteers.
 Keeping the shelter clean is a key part of keeping the animals, staff, and public healthy.
 Rescue Village also has robust air exchange systems that help minimize odors and disease.